-Dennis Dizon is an artist, researcher and curator currently working between London and Barcelona.
-Dizon received an Honorary Mention of the Collide Residency Award, and he will take part in the Guest Artist programme.
-We spoke with him about his on-going research exploring climate interventions at the intersections of technology and ecology, his interest in the CLOUD Experiment and his proposal too cool to burn.
+As a recipient of an Honorary mention of the Collide Award, we spoke with about his on-going research exploring climate interventions at the intersections of technology and ecology, his interest in the CLOUD Experiment and his proposal too cool to burn.

 Your proposal to Collide, too cool to burn, is part of a longer-term project that examines historical, existing and future techno-ecological “interventions” in Southeast Asia to mitigate global warming.
 How did this interest come about?

 Geographically, Southeast Asia is one of the most vulnerable regions to extreme weather and rising sea levels; the Philippines, Myanmar and Thailand are consistently at the top of the long-term climate risk index.1 When I was growing up in Manila, heavy flooding would be common when a typhoon would hit.
 Sometimes, we’d scramble to move furniture in the apartment: lift them up before the water enters, wait for the storm to calm, then give the floor a scrub once the water recedes.
 And in lapses of delusion, I remember, as a kid, getting excited about these floods—I’d splash and wade, pretend to swim, as if in a pool, without a care in the world.
 But what I see now, looking back, was a desire to normalize the anxieties of those conditions.
 I think about my historical and existing relationships with changing climates, which drift me through the ecological across different capacities.